Javascript is not enabled.

 • Don’t smoke or vape.
 Smoking may make high blood pressure worse and harder to treat.
 Almost immediately after quitting, a smoker’s blood pressure begins to return to a healthier level.

-• Get regular physical activity.
-The CDC recommends that adults get 150 minutes — or 30 minutes a day, five days a week — of moderate-intensity activity every week.
-But, Cho says, it’s important that you’re moving all day, not just during a 30-minute bout of exercise.
-“That non-exercise-related motion, we know that’s very important,” she says.
-“Forget just the time that you exercise at the gym.
-Throughout the day you should be moving.”
+• Get regular exercise.
+The Centers for Disease Control and Prevention recommends adults get 150 minutes of moderate-intensity activity every week — or 30 minutes a day, five days a week.
+But, Cho says, it’s important that you’re moving about all day, not just during a 30-minute bout of activity.
+“Forget just the time that you exercise at the gym,” she says.
+“Throughout the day, you should be moving.”

 • Cut back on alcohol.
 Routinely having more than three drinks in one sitting can lead to high blood pressure.
-Women should limit drinks to one a day; men should stop at two.
+Women should limit alcoholic drinks to one a day; men should stop at two.

 • Get sleep disorders under control.
 Sleep apnea is a known cause of high blood pressure.
-If you snore, have been told you gasp for air when you sleep, or wake with dry mouth or a headache, ask your doctor if you could have sleep apnea.
+If you snore, have been told you gasp for air when you sleep, or wake up with dry mouth or a headache, ask your doctor if you could have sleep apnea.

 • Take your medicine.
 If you already have high blood pressure and your doctor prescribes medicine to keep it down, take it.

-“Nearly half of adults have hypertension, but only 1 in 4 have it under control,” Cho says.
-“Everybody is afraid of medicine, but what they should be afraid of is all the things that uncontrolled high blood pressure can cause....
-The goal of therapy is that you live longer and have a higher quality of life.”
+“Nearly half of adults have hypertension, but only about 1 in 4 has it under control,” Cho says.
+“The goal of treatment is longer life and better quality of life.”

 Unlock Access to AARP Members Edition